|

 Deadheading

 Deadheading Ranunculus is not a must but it’s a great way to keep them looking beautiful and clean.
-It helps reduce the weight of the stems, resulting in less tall stalks falling over.
+It helps reduce the weight of the stems, resulting in fewer tall stalks falling over.

 All the old and spent flower stalks will wear off and die on their own, but you can cut them back if you want a neat look.